Posted by Marketing Team, on

 Have you considered raw bones?

 You don’t need to feed raw food daily to be able to feed raw treats.
-My dogs love nothing more than chomping on a raw duck neck but are more than happy eating their dry food which makes up the rest of their complete diet.

 To keep teeth and gums healthy in the wild dogs would gnaw on the bones of their prey, a practice which chewing on our raw bones simulates.
 Raw bones are great too as they contain naturally occurring enzymes, which can help to protect teeth and gums.